Prabhuapr1984/Terraform-AWS/TF-WIN-SINGLE-NODE-AWS/README.md

-# This project will create the below resources:
+# This project will create the below resources :

     * Virtual Private Cloud (VPC)
     * Create Public Subnet